 The house was not listed in the 1932 and 1933 Blue Books and was shown as vacant in the 1932-1934 City Directories.

-In the spring of 1934, 133 Commonwealth was purchased from Robert Jordan’s estate by Pierpont Langley Stackpole and his wife, Lora A. (McGinley) Knowles Stackpole.
-The sale was reported by the Boston Globe on April 22, 1934.
-They previously had lived at the Ritz-Carlton Hotel, at 15 Arlington.
-They also maintained a summer home in Manchester.
+On April 20, 1934, 133 Commonwealth was purchased from Robert Jordan’s estate by Pierpont Langley Stackpole and his wife, Lora A. (McGinley) Knowles Stackpole.
+They previously had lived at the Ritz-Carlton Hotel at 15 Arlington.
+They also maintained a home in Manchester.

 Pierpont Stackpole died in December of 1936.
 Lora Stackpole continued to live at 133 Commonwealth in 1939.
 Soon thereafter, however, she moved back to the Ritz-Carlton Hotel.

-By 1942, 133 Commonwealth had become the studios of WRUL, a short-wave radio station operated by the World Wide Broadcasting Foundation, with offices at 70 Brookline Avenue and in New York City, and a transmitter in Scituate.
+133 Commonwealth became the studios of WRUL, a short-wave radio station operated by the Foundation, which had offices at 70 Brookline Avenue and in New York City, and a transmitter in Scituate.
 Prior to the war, the station had been affiliated with the Christian Science Church.
 In November of 1942, it was leased by the Office of War Information and merged with the government’s Voice of America.

-In early 1950, 133 Commonwealth was purchased from the World Wide Broadcasting Foundation by real estate dealer Thomas J. Diab.
-The sale was reported by the Boston Globe on February 5, 1950.
-In January of 1951, he filed for (and subsequently received) permission to convert the house from a radio broadcast studio into ten apartments and one doctor’s office.
+On January 20, 1950, 133 Commonwealth was purchased from the World Wide Broadcasting Foundation (Walter S. Lemmon, president) by real estate dealer Thomas J. Diab.
+That same month, he filed for (and subsequently received) permission to convert the house from a radio broadcast studio into ten apartments and one doctor’s office.

-In June of 1958, 133 Commonwealth was purchased by Dr. Rose (Wexler) Winston, a physician.
+On June 16, 1958, 133 Commonwealth was purchased by Dr. Rose (Wexler) Winston, a physician.
 She and her husband, Dr. Murray R. Winston, also a physician, lived in one of the apartments.
 They previously had lived at 108 Marlborough.

 Murray and Rose Winston continued to live in an apartment at 133 Commonwealth.
 They separated in the mid-1960s and he moved to Jamaica Plain.
 Rose Winston continued to live at 133 Commonwealth until the late 1970s, and continued to own the property until her death in March of 1993.

-In August of 1994, 133 Commonwealth was purchased from the estate of Rose Winston by Harry Poteat, trustee of the Hanover 133 Realty Trust.
-In February of 1995, he converted the house into nine apartments, and in August of 1995, he converted the apartments into eight condominiums.
+On August 30, 1994, 133 Commonwealth was purchased from the estate of Rose Winston by Harry Poteat, trustee of the Hanover 133 Realty Trust.
+In February of 1995, he converted the house into nine apartments.